-The truck accidents outlined in this article serve the purpose of painting a clearer picture of how common these occurrences are, what causes these accidents, where most of them happen, and whether trucks represent a real danger to the world’s roads.
+The accidents outlined in this article serve the purpose of painting a clearer picture of how common these occurrences are, what causes these accidents, where most of them happen, and whether trucks represent a real danger to the world’s roads.

 We will also share some statistics concerning truck crash-related deaths, alongside several facts regarding the cars versus trucks in terms of overall accidents.